- Dramatic looks

 The K5 earns top crash-test scores.

 The NHTSA gives the K5 five stars overall, and the IIHS calls it a Top Safety Pick+.
+That adds two points to its score, as does the standard and optional safety tech.
+It's a 9.

 All K5s get automatic emergency braking and active lane control.
 As the K5 steps up the trim ladder, it adds blind-spot monitors, automatic high-beam headlights, and adaptive cruise control.
 Some models can be fitted with all-wheel drive, a head-up display, and a surround-view camera system.